Rwzan/Najjiz_Android_Project/Najjiz/README.md

 # Najjiz — Task & To-Do Manager (CS475 Mobile Computing, Phase 2)

-Android Studio project implementing exactly what was planned in the Phase 1 report: no extra activities, no extra database tables, no extra components.

 ## How to open and run
 1. Open Android Studio.